-NOTE: To allow engine starting, the ignition switch must be in the "ON with lights" or "ON" position and the emergency engine stop button set to ON (up).
+NOTE: To allow engine starting, the ignition switch must be in the ON or ON with lights position and the emergency engine stop button set to ON (up).

 2WD/4WD Selector

 This switch selects the 2 wheel drive mode (2WD) or the 4 wheel drive mode (4WD) when the vehicle is stopped and the engine is running.